TLara1/TLara1.github.io/_projects/3_project.md

 We have used $$a_1=\bar{a_1}$$.

-<h2>III Specific Solution in the Case of Two Opposing Point Forces</h2>
+## III Specific Solution in the Case of Two Opposing Point Forces

 We could in principle approach a circle acted on by $$n$$ point forces, but for simplicity, let's take there to be two opposing forces, parallel to the $$x$$ axis acting on the disk at points $$z_1=Re^{i\alpha}$$ and $$z_2=Re^{i\left(\pi-\alpha\right)}$$.
 So, $$F_x^{\left(1\right)}=F$$ at $$z_1=Re^{i\alpha}$$ and $$F_x^{\left(2\right)}=-F$$ at $$z_2=Re^{i\left(\pi-\alpha\right)}$$.
 There are no force components in the $$y$$ direction.